SSantosLab/GW_Pipeline/README.md

 conda activate des18a
 python TestAutomate.py
 ```
+You may want to check dagmaker.rc to make sure you have the correct email and flags you want (writedb, cutoffs, etc.)
 ***Note that you can only submit jobs for dagmaker/SEprocessing when running as the desgw user***

 The only step that may need human intervention is in creating the config file for recycler.
 The different options for TestAutomate.py are: